-The Stanford Converter into Braille and E-Text (SCRIBE) tool is available in all Canvas courses.
+The Stanford Converter into Braille and E-Text (SCRIBE) tool is available in all Canvas course navigation menus, by default.
 This self-serve document conversion tool transforms text and image-based files into a variety of output options including audio, Braille, or e-text formats.
+For courses with the Canvas Files tool enabled, there will be a S icon () next to files eligible for conversion.

 Steps to Convert Files